mtrojanowski/mtrojanowski.github.io/_posts/2014-04-25-tips-on-using-dih-with-solr.md

 ---
 title: Tips on using Data Import Handler with SOLR
-description: Some useful tips when using a Data Import Handler to create collection
+description: During my recent work with SOLR I encoutered some problems when
-             of documents for SOLR.
+             using Data Import Handler to populate the search documents.
+In the post you can find some tips which I hope will help tackle the problems I had.
 layout: post
 category : programming
 tags : [solr]